Delirium - Clinical Guideline for the Diagnosis and Management of Delirium in adults

 - Involve patients in their care taking into account their wishes and preferences.

 - If patients do not have the Mental Capacity to make a specific decision, healthcare professionals should follow the Department of Health's advice on consent and the code of practice that accompanies the Mental Capacity Act

 Patients should be regularly assessed to ensure delirium is resolving.
 This should include:

-- Collateral history from family/friends/carers - this can be very helpful in assessing progress
+- Improvement/deterioration as reported by family/friends/carers - this can be very helpful in assessing progress

 - Regular assessment using the Single Question in Delirium “Has this person been more confused lately?”

 - Repeated cognitive testing e.g. AMTS or 4AT

 - An altered level of alertness should prompt a full re-assessment for the presence of delirium

 Delirium can present with multiple symptoms which include delusions, hallucinations, depression and anxiety.
 These symptoms can cause distress and the behavioural response that the patient has to them can be varied and severe; examples include terror, a fight or flight response or withdrawal from the situation.
 Remember that the person experiencing delirium may be very frightened and is having a normal response to an abnormal situation whether real or not.
 Unless dangerous for the patient or others, it is usually safer to allow supervised wandering.
 Non-Pharmacological management should be used in most cases.